nighthawkcoders/python-pages/_posts/2023-11-14-CSP-binary_logic.md

 layout: post
 title: Binary Logic and Abstraction
 description: Real binary abstractions ASCII, Unicode, Images,logic gates, etc
-type: collab
+type: ccc
 courses: { csp: {week: 13} }
 categories: [1.D, 2.B, 3.C, C4.4]
 ---

 ## Binary, Data, Data Structures, Data Abstraction (ASCII, Unicode, Color Codes)

-Algorithms, Data and Data Structures go together.
-It is ***required*** to have a data topic as you venture into Algorithms and Lessons.
-This blog is a collection of binary, data and data structures that should be ***your data topic***!!!
-Use ***a data topic*** as you learn algorithms and programming.
+Algorithms, Data, Data Structures, and Visualization go together.
+To start this project, it is ***required*** to have a data topic as you venture into Algorithms and Data mini project.
+This blog is a collection of binary, data and data structures used as a sample and starter for your mini project.

-- ***Explore that topic in Computer Science manner*** (research, jupyter notebooks, frontend / backend coding)
+- ***Explore a topic in Computer Science manner*** (research, jupyter notebooks, frontend / backend coding)
-- Build a lesson that is more interesting, by explaining an algorithm and logic using a data topic.
+- Build a lesson that is more interesting, by explaining an algorithm and logic using data and visualization.
 - Teach with examples... ***Segment from [CS50](https://youtu.be/1tnj3UCkuxU?t=336) and go to minute 13:15.***
-- Tour the Code.  ***Use [Binary Frontend Code](https://nighthawkcoders.github.io/APCSP/frontend/binary)*** to get you started. <mark>Better clone APCSP project drag and drop _posts/2022-07-07-PBL-binary.md to your project and Debug</mark>
+- Tour the Code.  ***Use [Binary Frontend Code](thttps://nighthawkcoders.github.io/teacher//c4.4/2023/09/14/javascript-binary-U2-1.html)*** to get you started. <mark>Obtain code form teacher project drag and drop _posts/2023-09-14-javascript-binary-U2-1.ipynb to your project and Debug</mark>
-- This Tech Talk will finish by ***reviewing hacks***, the remainder of this blog and Binary Frontend Code is part of your research.
+- This Tech Talk will introduce requirements and finish with required ***hacks***.
+Consider this blog and Binary Frontend Code as part of your research.

 ## Math in Binary